 The main way to survive is through positioning.
 Standing on a node constricts your movement and makes you an easy target.
 Only stand on a node if no one else on your team is doing it for you and if you have enough cooldowns and sustain to do so.
 Remember: only one person is required to contest a node.
 Many area of effect skills will be used on nodes to try to capture it, so if you wish to preserve health, standing off of the node is the best way to do it.
 Also if you can feel that the enemy is focusing you as their main target, preemptively kite or move in a way that makes it inconvenient for them to attack you.

 Now that you understand what these two playstyles consist of, you need to discern when to employ each one.
-If you are kiting and standing on terrain the whole match, your team is going to lose without you giving them enough presence.
+If you are kiting and standing on terrain the whole match, your team is going to lose because you aren’t giving them enough presence.
 However, if you are never kiting and always standing on node, you will die too much and lose presence anyway.
 The proper way to play is to switch between these two playstyles depending on the situation.
 The situation can change within the blink of an eye so having a lot of experience and awareness benefits you.

 While it can be very complex and reactive how to play depending on matchups and win conditions, there are some cut and dry situations where the playstyle is obvious.
 Here are some situations where certain playstyles are preferred.